-GAMMA Investing LLC grew its stake in The Campbell's Company (NASDAQ:CPB - Free Report) by 4,153.6% during the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+GAMMA Investing LLC grew its holdings in The Campbell's Company (NASDAQ:CPB - Free Report) by 4,153.6% during the 1st quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
 The fund owned 321,915 shares of the company's stock after purchasing an additional 314,347 shares during the period.
-GAMMA Investing LLC owned about 0.11% of Campbell's worth $12,851,000 as of its most recent SEC filing.
+GAMMA Investing LLC owned approximately 0.11% of Campbell's worth $12,851,000 as of its most recent filing with the Securities & Exchange Commission.

-Campbell's (NASDAQ:CPB - Get Free Report) last posted its quarterly earnings data on Monday, June 2nd.
-The company reported $0.73 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.65 by $0.08.
-The firm had revenue of $2.48 billion for the quarter, compared to the consensus estimate of $2.44 billion.
-Campbell's had a return on equity of 23.79% and a net margin of 5.57%.
-The business's revenue for the quarter was up 4.5% compared to the same quarter last year.
-During the same quarter in the prior year, the business earned $0.75 EPS.
-Sell-side analysts forecast that The Campbell's Company will post 3.15 earnings per share for the current fiscal year.
+Campbell's (NASDAQ:CPB - Get Free Report) last announced its quarterly earnings results on Monday, June 2nd.
+The company reported $0.73 EPS for the quarter, topping the consensus estimate of $0.65 by $0.08.
+Campbell's had a net margin of 5.57% and a return on equity of 23.79%.
+The firm had revenue of $2.48 billion for the quarter, compared to analyst estimates of $2.44 billion.
+During the same period last year, the business earned $0.75 EPS.
+Campbell's's revenue for the quarter was up 4.5% compared to the same quarter last year.
+On average, equities analysts forecast that The Campbell's Company will post 3.15 earnings per share for the current year.

 The company also recently announced a quarterly dividend, which will be paid on Monday, August 4th.
-Stockholders of record on Thursday, July 3rd will be given a dividend of $0.39 per share.
-The ex-dividend date of this dividend is Thursday, July 3rd.
-This represents a $1.56 dividend on an annualized basis and a dividend yield of 4.52%.
+Stockholders of record on Thursday, July 3rd will be issued a $0.39 dividend.
+This represents a $1.56 annualized dividend and a dividend yield of 4.58%.
+The ex-dividend date is Thursday, July 3rd.
 Campbell's's payout ratio is currently 103.31%.

 (